Best practices, security considerations, and default operations

 To determine if a printer model is supported, contact the manufacturer or see the Citrix Ready product guide at www.citrix.com/ready.

 In general, all of the Microsoft-supplied printer drivers are tested with Terminal Services and guaranteed to work with Citrix.
-However, before using a third-party printer driver, consult your printer driver vendor to ensure the driver is certified for Terminal Services by the Windows Hardware Quality Labs (WHQL) program.
+However, before using a third-party printer driver, consult your printer driver vendor so that the driver is certified for Terminal Services by the Windows Hardware Quality Labs (WHQL) program.
 Citrix does not certify printer drivers.

 Citrix printing solutions are secure by design.